Route-Planner-Team/planner-front/README.md

 ## Maps
 The app is using the `react-native-maps` library to implement maps.
 Head over to the official [react-native-maps documentation](https://github.com/react-native-maps/react-native-maps) for more details.
 In order to use the Google Maps API, you need an API key.
 Instructions for obtaining the API key can be found [here](https://developers.google.com/maps/documentation/ios-sdk/get-api-key).

+## Config
+Insert your Google API Key and local Route Planner API url to the `config.js` file before running the app.